15 cheap eats under $15 in Montreal

 Perhaps Montreal’s most iconic joint, Lester’s Deli has been in business for over 60 years now — the oldest in Canada according to the owners — and is as popular as ever.
 A thick, juicy smoked meat sandwich with a side of fries and a soft drink will cost around $10, but the experience is priceless.

-An institution among people who live or work in Old-Montreal.
+Olive+Gourmando is an institution among people who live or work in Old-Montreal.
 This eatery offers tasty sandwiches to eat on the spot or take away to the Old Port quays.
 Kudos to the cajun chicken sandwich ($10.95).

 Now what’s a trip to Montreal without a good dose of poutine?
 A failure, that’s what it is.
 La Banquise is cheap, is open 24/7, is delicious, is iconic and is all around darn good deal.